 “Customer Confidential Information” means any information disclosed by or on behalf of the Customer to the Provider during the Term (whether disclosed in writing, orally or otherwise) that at the time of disclosure:

-"Effective Date" means the date of commencement of the Services as stipulated in Section 3 (a) of the Order Form;
+“Effective Date” means the date of commencement of the Services as specified in the Order Summary;

 “Force Majeure Event” means an event, or a series of related events, that is outside the reasonable control of the party affected (including [failures of the internet or any public telecommunications network, hacker attacks, denial of service attacks, virus or other malicious software attacks or infections, power failures, industrial disputes affecting any third party, changes to the law, disasters, explosions, fires, floods, riots, terrorist attacks and wars]);

 “Intellectual Property Rights” means all intellectual property rights wherever in the world, whether registrable or unregistrable, registered or unregistered, including any application or right of application for such rights (and these “intellectual property rights” include copyright and related rights, database rights, confidential information, trade secrets, know-how, business names, trade names, trade marks, service marks, passing off rights, unfair competition rights, patents, petty patents, utility models, semi-conductor topography rights and rights in designs);

 “Maintenance Services” means the general maintenance of the Platform and Services, and the application of Updates and Upgrades;

 “Omnilytics” means the retail data research and analytics software known as “Omnilytics” that is made available by the Provider to the Customer via the Platform and from one or more uniform resource locators;